Ashley Busch

 The clients I'm best positioned to serve

-My favorite thing about being a therapist is being able to help and see my clients overcome their hurdles.
-I am best positioned to serve clients who are ready to take charge of their mental health symptoms via active engagement in session and practicing learned skills and concepts outside of session via self-motivation and homework assignments.
+The most rewarding part of my work is helping clients overcome obstacles and build lasting change.
+I am best positioned to support clients who are ready to take ownership of their mental health by actively participating in sessions and practicing skills outside of therapy through self-motivation and homework.

 Virtual